s-matyukevich/raspberry-pi-os/docs/lesson01/linux/build-system.md

 ## 1.3: Kernel build system.

-After we examined Linux kernel structure, it worth spending some time investigating how we can build and run is.
+After we examined Linux kernel structure, it worth spending some time investigating how we can build and run it.
 Linux also uses `make` utility to build the kernel, though Linux makefile is much more complicated.
-Before we will take a look at the makefile, let's learn some important concepts about Linux build system, wich is called "kbuid".
+Before we will take a look at the makefile, let's learn some important concepts about Linux build system, which is called "kbuild".

 ### A few essential kbuild concepts